 Cooperative Business New Zealand is the industry peak body, bringing together the country’s co-operative and mutual businesses to champion this highly successful business model.

 For more than 30 years, we have been the voice of Kiwi co-ops and mutuals and the recognised authority on co-operative business.
 In 2014, the United Nations named New Zealand as the world’s most co-operative economy following a global survey of 145 countries.

-Based in Newmarket, Auckland, Cooperative Business currently represents over 50 New Zealand co-operatives operating across the spectrum of industries including agriculture, manufacturing, insurance, banking and other financial services, utilities, pharmaceuticals, education, health, wholesale and retail.
+Based in Newmarket, Auckland, Cooperative Business currently represents over 60 Full Members, plus another 45 Provisional, Individual Associate, Corporate Associate and Honorary Members.
+Together, they represent the spectrum of industries including agriculture, manufacturing, insurance, banking and other financial services, utilities, pharmaceuticals, education, health, wholesale and retail.

 Advocacy of behalf of our members is one of our most important activities and we maintain a close watch on issues under consideration by government which could affect the operation of co-operatives and mutuals.
 Over the years we have engaged with a wide range of decision-makers on a host of issues.